WDI-SEA/notes/09-other-topics/post-sei/post-cohort-resources.md

 * your class recordings and calender
 * The Slack channels will remain open for you to use for a while, but they will disappear eventually (a few months)
 * The zoom recordings of class will exist for an indeterminate period of time, and can be downloaded if you with to save them.
+* Official GA materials such as your myGA dashboard and [the outcomes global experience](https://sites.google.com/generalassemb.ly/outcomesglobalexperience/home?authuser=0) dashboard (which is an awesome wealth of information, btw) will continue to exist for as long as they do.

 ## 👍 Resource Recommendations